sloev/Ripple/docs/source/design.rst

 * Map
 * Contacts list

-Underneath you see the different views and a few variations on the *Map* view.
+Underneath You see the different views and a few variations on the *Map* view.

 .. image::
    images/screen_shots.png
    :width: 90%

-At first i was experimenting with auto generated usernames to further obfuscate them as disposable and give people the impression that they were *"non-personal"* but it was hard to implement the functionality of figuring out which usernames were not taken at the BAAS so i went with people typing in usernames when signing up *(see Figure A)*
+At first I was experimenting with auto generated usernames to further obfuscate them as disposable and give people the impression that they were *"non-personal"* but it was hard to implement the functionality of figuring out which usernames were not taken at the BaaS so I went with people typing in usernames when signing up *(see Figure A)*

 Markers
 -------